 Aerobic exercise can be accomplished in many different ways.
 Several excellent methods include these exercises:

-- Walking: Both leisure strolls and power walking are beneficial.
+Both leisure strolls and power walking are beneficial.

-- Biking: Biking can provide a good workout for the core and leg muscles.
+Biking can provide a good workout for the core and leg muscles.

-- Swimming: This is a good no impact exercise for people with joint problems or anyone new to exercise.
+Swimming is a good no impact exercise for people with joint problems or anyone new to exercise.
 It provides a total body workout.

 Some household chores also count as mild to moderate aerobic activity.
 You can fit in some exercise and take care of your home all at once with these tasks: